Ruchika-2003/Software_Plagiarism_Detection_Tool/README.md

   spdt dt.py file_names/directory_names
 ```

-For visually comparison - If gumtree is not already present refer this for installation
+For visual comparison - If gumtree is not already present refer this for installation

 [https://github.com/GumTreeDiff/gumtree/wiki/Getting-Started](url)